Wilfred/.emacs.d/README.md

 self-contained.
 Code I've written (init.el and files under `user-lisp/`) is BSD licensed, see COPYING.

+Emacs 23.X and Emacs 24.X are both tested with this code.

+### Conventions

+Any code in user-lisp is written by me. `*-customisations.el` are interactive commands, configuration and key bindings. `*-utils.el` are elisp convenience functions.

+Where possible, functions are depended on using `autoload` instead of `require`.
+Macros are depended on using `(eval-when-compile (require 'foo))`.
+ Variables are also depended on by the function using `autoload`.

 ### Installing

 Remove any existing .emacs.d configuration (or move elsewhere):